ringecosystem/collaboration/grant/README.md

 ## Project ideas

-Darwinia Foundation is interested in providing grants within the following areas of interest.
+Darwinia Ecosystem Fund is interested in providing grants within the following areas of interest.
 If any of these topics are of interest to you then please make a speculative application to request funding for your project.

-- Tooling and infrastructure

-Projects that support the development tools and infrastructure needed by other teams.
-These projects must fill existing tooling gaps from the developer tools portfolio in Darwinia/Crab.
-Such as wallets, oracles, and API services.

-- Ecosystem projects
+* Cross-chain dApps based on Darwinia Msgport

-Projects which support the ecosystem through a wide range of use cases, such as Defi, NFT, DAO, Identity, Metaverse Games, Insurance, and more.
-Also, projects that use the [Universal Darwinia Cross-Chain Messaging SDK](https://docs.darwinia.network/sdk/api-reference) to develop Dapps also have the opportunity to receive funding.
-This category aims to promote the Darwinia/Crab ecosystem development by providing useful services and utility on the network.
+  Cross-chain dApps based on Darwinia Msgport have a wide range of use cases, such as Defi, NFT, DAO, Identity, Metaverse Games, Insurance, and more.

+* Development tools and Infrastructures for Darwinia Msgport

+  Projects that can help others develop Darwinia Msgport-based dApps are very welcome to apply for funding in this category.

+  Currently, priority will be given to tools such as message explorers, data analysis tools, cross-chain process visualization, data visualization, and health monitoring.

+* dApps running Darwinia Chain

+  EVM+ is a suit of programmable virtual machines that work as the entrypoints to multi layer1 blockchains by Darwinia Msgport.
+Darwinia Chain is part of EVM+.
+To make Darwinia Chain more functional, we hope that you can provide various dApps running on Darwinia Chain.

+  Since Darwinia Chain is part of Darwinia Msgport, we will prioritize dApps requested by the Darwinia Msgport community and these dApps will be listed in "Issues" of this repository.

 # 🪜Levels

 ### Level 1

-- Amount: Up to $5,000
+- Amount: Up to $3,000
 - Target: Individuals & Small Teams
 - Submission of a detailed project proposal, including expected outcomes and a timeline.
+- Demonstrate your coding skills through your historical github repositories.
+- Provision of a clear budget plan, explaining how the funds will be effectively utilized.

+### Level 2

+- Amount: Up to $10,000
+- Target: Individuals & Small Teams
+- Submission of a detailed project proposal, including detailed milestones.
+- Provision of a clear budget plan in the milestones, explaining how the funds will be effectively utilized.
 - Demonstration of successful past projects as evidence of execution capability.
-- Provision of a clear budget plan, explaining how the funds will be effectively utilized.

 ### Level 2